In South Africa, Influx of Chinese and Russian ‘Instruments of War’ Sparks Geopolitical Concerns

 Russia's Baltic Fleet training ship Smolny remains anchored at a dock in the port of La Guaira, Venezuela, on Aug.
 6, 2024.
 Yuri Cortez/AFP via Getty Images

-An American diplomat in Pretoria who preferred not to be named told the publication: “The constant under-the-radar visits to South African ports by Russian vessels, in particular, is morally reprehensible because they legitimize [President] Vladimir Putin’s illegal war in Ukraine.”
+A U.S. diplomat in Pretoria who asked not to be named told The Epoch Times, “The constant under-the-radar visits to South African ports by Russian vessels, in particular, is morally reprehensible because they legitimize [Russian President] Vladimir Putin’s illegal war in Ukraine.”

 Since Russia invaded Ukraine, the ANC has claimed it is “non-aligned” and is opposed to war as a means of solving disputes.

-Many ANC leaders were educated in China and Russia and are frequent visitors to those countries where they’re hosted by senior ruling party officials.
+Many ANC leaders were educated in China or Russia and are frequent visitors to those countries, where they’re hosted by senior ruling party officials.

 A South African maritime source told The Epoch Times that Russian and Chinese warships often “switch off” their automatic identification system transponders before entering harbors.

-“This means they’re invisible to other vessels and to port authorities,” said the source.
+“This means they’re invisible to other vessels and to port authorities,” the source said.
 “It’s suspicious and suggests that Chinese and Russian and South African authorities are trying to conceal the presence of these ships.”

-Another recent docking at Simon’s Town, that of a Chinese navy frigate, the CNS Xuchang, does not appear in official logs, according to naval sources.
+Another recent docking at Simon’s Town of a Chinese navy frigate, the CNS Xuchang, does not appear in official logs, according to naval sources.

 Grootboom said this was an “administrative error” that had since been rectified.